MaanooAk/yoda/README.md

 ## Dependencies

+The dependencies are installed automatically the first time you build.

-To install all the dependencies from Ubuntu, simply run the following command in a terminal:
+In case of a problem you can install the dependencies manually by running the following command in a terminal:

+#### Debian/Ubuntu

 ```bash
 sudo apt-get install -y make g++ libreadline6 libreadline6-dev
 ```

+## Development

+Usefull tools for development are the `make test` and `make check`.